RyanOakes/game_of_sticks/README.md

 ##Gameplay

-There are multiple version of this game.
+There are multiple versions of this game.

 The first one is a Player vs. Player (sticks.py).